insected/bobbae_gcp-wiki/Workflows.md

 There are [many kinds of tools](https://github.com/pditommaso/awesome-pipeline) to implement different [types of workflows](https://github.com/meirwah/awesome-workflow-engines).

-Google Cloud’s first general purpose workflow orchestration tool was [Cloud Composer](composer).
-Based on [Apache Airflow](https://airflow.apache.org/), Cloud Composer is great for data engineering pipelines like ETL orchestration, big data processing or machine learning workflows, and integrates well with data products like [BigQuery](BigQuery) or [Dataflow](Dataflow).
+Google Cloud’s first general-purpose workflow orchestration tool was [Cloud Composer](composer).
+Based on [Apache Airflow](https://airflow.apache.org/), Cloud Composer is great for data engineering pipelines like ETL orchestration, big data processing, or machine learning workflows, and integrates well with data products like [BigQuery](BigQuery) or [Dataflow](Dataflow).
 Cloud [Composer](Composer) is a natural choice if your workflow needs to run a series of jobs in a data warehouse or big data cluster, and save results to a storage bucket.

 If you want to process events or chain APIs in a [serverless](Serverless) way, or have workloads that are bursty or latency-sensitive, it may be better to use  [Workflows](https://cloud.google.com/workflows).